 • living in damp and cold conditions.

+However, if you are experiencing persistent itching, a doctor may be able to prescribe a topical ointment, such as corticosteroid cream, to help reduce inflammation.
 A doctor may also prescribe blood pressure medication to help the blood vessels open up more to prevent further occurrences.

 Photo by JZhuk on iStock